 - Coastliner and Transdev York - Including the 840 Coastliner service, voted Britain's most scenic bus route in 2018!
 Pick up their various daily services from Leeds, Tadcaster, York, Easingwold and Malton, serving Pickering, Thornton le Dale, Goathland and Whitby.
 Sunday services too.
 Also has free Wi-Fi on board to help you plan your day out.
 Dogs travel free of charge.
 Most vehicles have full access for wheelchair users and those displaying the 'wheelchair accessible' sign can carry buggies too.
 Its CastleLine also has daily services (excluding Sunday) from York to Castle Howard.

-- Reliance - 31X service - weekday service only on low-floor buses from York to Easingwold and Helmsley via Coxwold, Byland Abbey, Wass and Ampleforth.
-A number of services also extend from/to Kirkbymoorside.
+- Reliance - 31X service - Monday to Saturday service on low-floor buses from York to Easingwold and Helmsley via Coxwold, Byland Abbey, Wass and Ampleforth.
+On weekdays, a number of services also extend from/to Kirkbymoorside.
 Dogs travel free of charge.

 - Abbotts of Leeming - Daily services 80 and 89 (except Sundays and Bank Holidays) - linking Northallerton to Stokesley via a number of villages on the National Park's western side including Osmotherley, Ingleby Cross, Swainby, Carlton in Cleveland and Great Broughton.